neerajp99/library_management/README.md

 # MyReads App

-## MyReads is a library management app made on ReactDOM
+## MyReads is a library management app made on React

 ### Stay tuned for the complete app